TluwaniMS/Linux-Quick-Guide/README.md

 The manual pages comprise a collection of pages detailing each command accessible on your system, elucidating their functions, operational procedures, and the command line parameters they support.

 `man <command_to_look_up>`

+# File Manipulation

+Making a directory:

+`mkdir [options] <Directory>`

+Creating a directory with sub-directories:

+`mkdir -p main-directory/sub-directory`

+`-p` tells mkdir to make parent directories as needed

+`mkdir -pv main-directory/sub-directory`

+`-v` makes mkdir tell us what it is doing

+Removing a directory:

+`rmdir [options] <Directory>`

+`NB!`

+a directory must be empty before it may be removed

+Creating a Blank File:

+`touch [options] <filename>`

+Copying a File or Directory:

+`cp [options] <source> <destination>`

+Moving a File or Directory:

+`mv [options] <source> <destination>`

+Removing a File (and non empty Directories);

+`rm [options] <file>`

+Removing non empty Directories:

+`rm -r <directory>`

+`NB!`
+With the help of the -r flag, which signifies recursive, we can duplicate directories.
+The recursive feature entails inspecting a directory along with all the files and subdirectories within it.
+For subdirectories, the process involves delving into them and performing the same action repeatedly.